saibaba/hauthz_client/README.rst

 Why do I care ?

 - So that your services do not have have to worry about the AuthZ cross cutting concerns (just like XACML).
-Also, see Concepts.
+Also, see `Concepts`_.

 What this is not about?

 - This is not identity management system.
-It is assumed that the caller of this API has securely identified the user making request to your Hypermedia API or other application component and obtained any subject attributes necessary making policy decisions.
+- It is assumed that the caller of this API has securely identified the user who is making request to your Hypermedia API or other application component and obtained any subject attributes that are necessary making policy decisions.

 Features